UBC-MDS/autopredictor/README.md

 - Gradient Boosting
 - AdaBoost

- Overall, Autopredictor delivers a convenient and quick framework for preliminary model evaluation and comparison of regression models in machine learning workflows.
+ For a detailed explanation of each model, refer to the [Audopredictor Tutorial](https://autopredictor.readthedocs.io/en/latest/example.html).
+Overall, Autopredictor delivers a convenient and efficient framework for preliminary model evaluation and the comparison of regression models in machine learning workflows.

 ## Functions